Shaaali/identity-apps/docs/guides/connections/enterprise-login/add-oidc-idp-login.md

          ```
         :::
 7. After providing certificate details, click **Finish**.
-8. You can find additional configurations once you create the OIDC identity provider.
+8. You can find <a :href="$withBase('/references/idp-settings/oidc-settings-for-idp/#additional-settings')">additional configurations</a> under **Settings** once you create the OIDC identity provider.
-    - **Authorized redirect URL**: It is a readonly configuration which  denotes the authorization redirect URL of Asgardeo.
-    - **User info endpoint URL**: The OIDC userinfo endpoint of the external identity provider.
-    - **Logout URL**: The OIDC logout endpoint of the external identity provider.
-    - **Additional query parameters**: If you need to pass any additional query parameters to the external identity provider.
-For more information, see <a :href="$withBase('/references/idp-settings/oidc-settings-for-idp')">Configure additional query params</a>.
-    - **Enable HTTP basic auth for client authentication**: Specify whether to enable HTTP basic authentication for the token request.
-Otherwise, client credentials are sent in the request body.
 9. Asgardeo requests for the **openid** scope from the external identity provider.
-If you need more attributes from external identity provider, you can configure `scope` as an <a :href="$withBase('/references/idp-settings/oidc-settings-for-idp')">additional query param</a>.
+If you need more attributes from external identity provider, you can configure `scope` as an <a :href="$withBase('/references/idp-settings/oidc-settings-for-idp/#additional-query-parameters')">additional query param</a>.
     For example, you can configure the key as `scope` and the value as `openid profile` (i.e, `scope=openid profile`).

 ## Enable OIDC login for application